If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-Altogether, the first outbreak can last up to two to four weeks with the sores generally healing within 5 to 10 days.
+The first outbreak can last up to two to four weeks with the sores generally healing within 5 to 10 days.
 The sores will eventually scab and heal without scarring.

 It is easiest to pass on when someone has blisters or sores.
-In some people the virus can be present without any symptoms of genital herpes and can be passed on.
-This is called asymptomatic shedding.
-Your doctor or nurse will advise you.
+In some people the virus can be present without any symptoms of genital herpes and can be passed on (known as asymptomatic shedding).

 It is passed from one person to another through: